ppar/trafi-opendata/README.md

 ## Implementation

-The JSON API runs on Node.js andn [http://expressjs.com/](Express.js) and has (rudimentary) support for MongoDB and MySQL/MariaDB backends.
+The JSON API runs on Node.js and [http://expressjs.com/](Express.js).
+There is (working) support for a MySQL/MariaDB backend and has experimental support for MongoDB and.
 MongoDB proved to have horrible performance during development, even when with trivial queries over indexed fields, so MySQL/MariaDB is the meaningful choice for the moment.

 The MongoDB backend uses [http://mongoosejs.com/](Mongoose) and [https://github.com/edwardhotchkiss/mongoose-paginate](mongoose-paginate).

 The MySQL backend uses https://github.com/felixge/node-mysql .

-Python scripts are used for importing and normalizing the data provided by Trafi.
+Python scripts are used to import and normalize the data provided by Trafi.

 The WWW interface is built on Bootstrap, jQuery, the excellent